nreHieW/Grove/README.md

 # Grove
-`Grove` is a tree-based hierarchical implementation of the Hierarchical Navigable Small World vector search algorithm (see here[https://github.com/nmslib/hnswlib]).
+`Grove` is a tree-based hierarchical implementation of the Hierarchical Navigable Small World vector search algorithm [see here](https://github.com/nmslib/hnswlib).
 Grove supports sub-indices that allows for searches across the sub-indices.

 Currently, it supports 3 different searching algorithms
 - Hierarchical Navigable Small World (HNSW) search for the leaf indices which contain the actual data points
 - Flat Search conducts a KNN search to find the top k nearest neighbours.
 Only supported by sub indices.
-- SVM Search is an implementation of Karparthy's notebook[https://github.com/karpathy/randomfun/blob/master/knn_vs_svm.ipynb].
+- SVM Search is an implementation of [Karparthy's notebook](https://github.com/karpathy/randomfun/blob/master/knn_vs_svm.ipynb).
 Only supported by sub indices.